Do you have a question about how JRI services, related to COVID-19 or otherwise?

-Located in Acton, MA and serving clients in the Metrowest area, MBHC is a mental health center with expertise in general mental health, psychological trauma, teen wellness, teen substance abuse and parenting consultation.
-We house the Metrowest location of the world-renowned Trauma Center at JRI led by Bessel van der Kolk, MD.
+Located in Acton, MA and serving child, adolescent, and adult clients in the Metrowest area, MBHC is a mental / behavioral health center with expertise in general mental health, complex psychological trauma, and parenting consultation.

-MBHC takes pride in the quality of care provided to each client in our inviting office space.
-Our commitment to providing the most innovative and effective evidence-based treatments tailored to the specific needs and strengths of each client we serve makes us unique.
+MBHC takes pride in the quality of care provided to each client in our welcoming office space.
+We are committed to providing the most innovative and effective evidence-based treatments tailored to the specific needs and strengths of each client.

-We offer extensive outpatient services and intervention methods to meet the needs of children/adolescents, adults, and families dealing with a range of behavioral health conditions.
-MBHC provides individual and family therapy, parent education, training, and coaching, and consultation to practitioners and agencies.
-Our clinicians have extensive training and experience in a variety of specialized treatment modalities, including Eye Movement Desensitization and Reprocessing (EMDR), sensory motor-based approaches to regulation, Attachment, Self-Regulation and Competency (ARC), and Parent-Child Interaction Therapy-Adaptations (PCIT-A).
-In addition, we provide comprehensive assessment services, including trauma evaluations for children and adults, IQ and psychoeducational testing, ADHD and Learning Disability evaluations, and psychological and neuropsychological testing.
+We offer a broad range of therapeutic approaches to help meet the goals of children, adolescents, adults, and families navigating diverse behavioral health needs.
+MBHC provides individual and family therapy, parent/caregiver consultation, trauma evaluations, and training and support to community partners.
+Our clinical team has specialized training and experience in a variety of trauma-focused treatment modalities, including Eye Movement Desensitization and Reprocessing (EMDR), sensory-motor approaches to regulation, Attachment, Self-Regulation and Competency (ARC), and Parent-Child Interaction Therapy (PCIT).

 Suzanne Allen, Ph.D. received her doctorate from the University of Memphis and completed her internship at the Worcester Youth Guidance Center, in Worcester, MA.
 She has worked for over 25 years in various community settings with children and families who have experienced trauma, particularly around adoption and attachment issues and the impact on physical, family and social functioning.
 She takes a multi-faceted approach to intervention.
 Dr. Allen has received training in many different approaches to treating families affected by trauma including Dyadic Developmental Psychotherapy (Dan Hughes, Ph.D.) and Internal Family Systems (Richard Schwartz, Ph.D.) and incorporates these tools in her work.

-Specialized Services provided at MBHC: Treatment of Dissociation, Pathways to Permanency
+Specialized Services provided at MBHC: Treatment of Dissociation, Pathways to Permanency.
+TF-CBT

 - Eye Movement Desensitization and Reprocessing (EMDR)